bparanj/crystal/electronics/book/capacitor/missing.md

 To simplify the circuit by removing the transistor, follow these steps:

-1. Remove the Transistor: Disconnect the transistor entirely from the circuit.

 2. Connect the Function Generator Directly to the LED and Capacitor:
    - Connect the positive output of the function generator to the anode of the LED.
    - Connect the cathode (negative side) of the LED to the positive terminal of the capacitor.